samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 Open the OCLP app, then apply root patches.

 # Bluetooth (Monterey+)
-Use TP-Link UB400, and add `Bluetoolfixup.kext`.
+- Use TP-Link UB400, and add `Bluetoolfixup.kext`.
+- You will also need to hide the internal bluetooth by disabling the USB port in USBMap.

 # Other Important Notes:
 - Once your root volume has been patched, SIP must remain at least partially disabled, or you will not be able to properly boot your system.